 Material Changes and Commitment Affecting Financial Position of theBank

-There was no material changes and commitments affecting the financialposition of the Bank which has occurred between the end of the financial year of theBank i.e.March 31 2019 and the date of this Directors' Report.
+There were no material changes and commitments affecting the financialposition of the Bank which has occurred between the end of the FY of the Bank i.e.March 31 2022 to which the financial statements relate and the date of this Board'sReport.

 Directors' Responsibility Statement

 Pursuant to the provisions of Section 134(3)(c) read with Section134(5) of the Companies Act the Directors hereby confirm that: